lokize/lokize/readme.md

-“For the things we have to learn before we can do them, we learn by doing them.”
+<h3 align="center">“For the things we have to learn before we can do them, we learn by doing them.”

-― Aristotle, The Nicomachean Ethics
+― Aristotle, The Nicomachean Ethics</h3>

 <p align="center"> <img src="https://github.com/lokize/lokize/blob/main/lokize.gif"/> </p>